QYanwei/LongReadsQC/README.md

-This version are no long update.
+The software is no longer being updated.
 Please visit the website https://github.com/QYanwei/Cycads for the latest tools.